-- symptoms relating to the additional condition, children's critical illness, critical illness, or terminal illness, or death, or the requirements for total permanent disability for Children's Critical Illness Cover had arisen before the latest of: - the start date of your cover, - the date the child was adopted by or started to reside with and became financially dependent on the person covered, - the date Enhanced Children's Critical Illness Cover was added to your cover, or - the latest restart date, - the child was born or adopted by or started to reside with and became financially dependent on the person covered before the latest of:

-- the start date of your cover,

-- the date Enhanced Children's Critical Illness Cover was added to your cover, or

-- the latest restart date, and
+- the start date of your cover, - the date the child was adopted by or started to reside with and became financially dependent on the person covered, - the date Enhanced Children's Critical Illness Cover was added to your cover, or - the latest restart date, - the child was born or adopted by or started to reside with and became financially dependent on the person covered before the latest of: - the start date of your cover, - the date Enhanced Children's Critical Illness Cover was added to your cover, or - the latest restart date, and had already suffered an additional condition, children's critical illness or critical illness that meets one of our definitions or the requirements for total permanent disability for Children's Critical Illness Cover unless:

-had already suffered an additional condition, children's critical illness or critical illness that meets one of our definitions or the requirements for total permanent disability for Children's Critical Illness
+• treatment for the additional condition, children's critical illness or critical illness has been completed, and

-Cover unless:

-- treatment for the additional condition, children's critical illness or critical illness has been completed, and - the child has been discharged from follow-up for the additional condition, children's critical illness or critical illness, and - the child has not consulted any medical practitioner or received further treatment or advice for the additional condition, children's critical illness or critical illness within the last 5 years, - the claim is because the child meets one of our additional conditions, children's critical illness or critical illness definitions or our definition of total permanent disability for

-Children's Critical Illness Cover and the child dies within 10 days of meeting that definition,
+- the child has been discharged from follow-up for the additional condition, children's critical illness or critical illness, and - the child has not consulted any medical practitioner or received further treatment or advice for the additional condition, children's critical illness or critical illness within the last five years, - the claim is because the child meets one of our additional conditions, children's critical illness or critical illness definitions or our definition of total permanent disability for Children's Critical Illness Cover and the child dies within 10 days of meeting that definition, - the claim is for pregnancy complications and the child had suffered from, or you or they were aware of an increased risk of suffering from, a pregnancy complication before the latest of the start date of your cover, the date Enhanced Children's Critical Illness Cover was added to your cover, or the latest restart date of your cover, - the claim is for the death of a child and the child dies within 14 days of the day they were born.

-- the claim is for pregnancy complications and the child had suffered from, or you or they were aware of an increased risk of suffering from, a pregnancy complication before the latest of the start date of your cover, the date Enhanced Children's Critical Illness Cover was added to your cover, or the latest restart date of your cover, - the claim is for the death of a child and the child dies within 14 days of the day they were born, - the child is over the age of 21 years, or 23 years if in full-time education, when diagnosed with an additional condition, children's critical illness, critical illness or terminal illness that meets one of our definitions, meets the requirements of our definition of total permanent disability for Children's Critical Illness Cover or dies, - the child doesn't meet our definition of an additional condition, children's critical illness, critical illness or terminal illness or the requirements of our definition of total permanent disability for Children's Critical Illness Cover, or

-• it's the result of intentional self-inflicted injury.
+- the child is over the age of 21 years, or 23 years if in full-time education, when diagnosed with an additional condition, children's critical illness, critical illness or terminal illness that meets one of our definitions, meets the requirements of our definition of total permanent disability for Children's Critical Illness Cover or dies, - the child doesn't meet our definition of an additional condition, children's critical illness, critical illness or terminal illness or the requirements of our definition of total permanent disability for Children's Critical Illness Cover, or - it's the result of intentional self-inflicted injury.

-If your Critical Illness Cover is cancelled or comes to an end, you will no longer have Enhanced Children's Critical Illness Cover.
+If your Life or Critical Illness Cover is cancelled or comes to an end, you will no longer have Enhanced Children's Critical Illness Cover.